1933 Auckland Rugby League season

 The 1933 season of Auckland Rugby League was its 25th.
 The championship was won by Devonport United.
 This was their fifth title having previously won it in 1913, 1914, 1928 and 1932.
 The first two titles were prior to their merger with the nearby Sunnyside club when they were known as North Shore Albions, a name they later reverted to.
 They finished 1 point ahead of runner up Marist Old Boys.
 Devonport also won the Stormont Shield for the third time following victories in 1930 and 1931.
 They defeated Richmond Rovers in the final by 12 points to 7.
 Richmond had gained their place in the Stormont Shield match by winning the Roope Rooster with wins over Newton (29–15), Marist Old Boys (10–0), and City Rovers in the final by 26 points to 14.
 This was Richmond's third Roope Rooster title following wins in 1926 and 1927.
 Marist were awarded the Thistle Cup for the most competition points scored in the second round.

 The Challenge Round trophy (awarded to the team with the best second round competition points) was won by the much improved Newton Rangers after they beat all 5 senior opponents.
 The Max Jaffe Cup was won by Richmond who defeated Marist comfortably by 31 to 8, and in a charity match to conclude the season Marist reversed this result with a 16 to 5 win over Richmond.

 In reserve and lower grade competitions Richmond once again shone.
 The senior reserve competition was won by Richmond Rovers Reserves who finished with a 6 win, 2 draw, 2 loss record.
 While Devonport United Reserves won the reserve grade knockout competition when they defeated Richmond 5 to 4 in the final.
 Richmond once again won the Davis Shield with their lower grade teams combining for more competition points than any other club.
 This was their 11th win in the 13 years that it has been awarded.

 It was a busy season for the Auckland representative side.
 They played seven matches for six wins and one loss.
 Their sole loss came against the South Auckland (Waikato) side who beat them 14–0 at Carlaw Park.
 Auckland had revenge in their final representative match of the season this time beating South Auckland by 17 points to 5.
 Their other wins came over Taranaki (32–20 and 25–17), North Auckland (28–13), West Coast (28–22), and Hawke's Bay (47–17).

+Season News

+Club teams by grade participation

++ there were company teams representing Amalgamated Theatres (2 teams), Atta Taxis (Cabs), Checker Taxis, City Markets, Railway Locos, Seamen's Union, Victoria United (Markets).
+There were also House Matches played on Saturdays between business sides including W. Lovett's Limited, Auckland Gas Company, McKendrick Bros, Bycroft's, Miller Paterson & Lees, Australian Waste Products, A.J.
+Entrican, Star Office, Browne and Geddes, and Auckland Ambulance.